 How to speak your truth to strengthen your relationship

 If something is bothering you, learn to speak your mind without fear.
 I tell my clients, ‘feel the fear and say it anyway.’

 You are a human being with emotions, and allowing yourself to be vulnerable is a way of strengthening the relationship to help create a deeper connection and enhance the relationship.

-2. Always take full responsibility for your well-being
+2. Take full responsibility for your well-being

-Taking full responsibility for your emotions will help you speak in such a way that enables your vulnerability to open up your relationship.
+Taking full responsibility for your emotions will help you speak in a way that enables your vulnerability to open up your relationship.

-Instead, “I am feeling hurt right now” or “I realize I felt scared at that moment when XYZ happened, and I did not manage the situation as well as I could have done” does not point the finger of blame at your partner.
+Saying, “I am feeling hurt right now” or “I realize I felt scared at that moment when XYZ happened, and I did not manage the situation as well as I could have done” does not point the finger of blame at your partner.